 The Fawcett Oliver Glass and Palmer Funeral Home is honored to serve the family.
 His memorial register is available at www.fawcett-palmer.com.

-To send flowers to Glenn R. Kimbler's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Glenn R. Kimbler, please visit our floral store.